-Famous wine-growing community (Bernkastel area) in the German Moselle wine region with about 1,200 inhabitants.
-It used to be called "Dusemond", although this name is derived from the Roman term for a vineyard as "dulcis mons" (lat. "sweet mountain").
-In 1925 it was renamed Brauneberg in order to promote the famous sites.
-The total area under vines is over 300 hectares.
-Here you can find, among other things, the two famous individual vineyards Brauneberger Juffer and Juffer Sonnenuhr, which were already counted among the pearls of the Moselle region by the French Emperor Napoleon Bonaparte (1769-1821).
+Famous wine-growing community (Bernkastel area) in the German Moselle wine-growing region with about 1,200 inhabitants.
+It used to be called "Dusemond", a name derived from the Roman term for a vineyard "dulcis mons" (Latin for "sweet mountain").
+In 1925, it was renamed Brauneberg for the purpose of promoting the famous sites.
+The total vineyard area is over 300 hectares.
+Among others, the two famous single vineyards Brauneberger Juffer and Juffer Sonnenuhr are located here, which the French Emperor Napoleon Bonaparte (1769-1821) already counted among the pearls of the Moselle region.

-The name "Juffer" comes from the vineyard property of nuns of the former Franciscan monastery.
-These were popularly called "Juffen" (virgins, prayer sisters or sanctimonious nuns) in the Rhineland dialect.
-According to another version, the name is derived from three unmarried, i.e. "virgins", daughters of a former owner - in the Mosel-Franconian dialect, "virgins" are called "Juffen".
-The other individual locations in the community are Kammer, Klostergarten and Mandelgraben.
+The name "Juffer" goes back to the vineyards owned by nuns of the former Franciscan monastery.
+These were popularly called "Juffen" (virgins, prayer sisters or pious women) in the Rhineland dialect.
+According to another version, the name derives from three daughters of a former owner who remained unmarried, i.e. "virgins" - in the Moselle-Franconian dialect, "virgins" are called "Juffen".
+The other individual vineyards in the municipality are Kammer, Klostergarten and Mandelgraben.

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark